 [Figure 2 about here]

-2: Efficiency gains by clustering fields decline slowly with increasing distances between them (B, fig. 1), and the distance at which the fields should be located to allow for savings in costs is larger than the distance at which the invader is able to disperse (i.e. < or1/ >1/)
+Case 2: Efficiency gains by clustering fields decline slowly with increasing distances between them (case B, fig. 1), and the distance at which the fields should be located to allow for savings in costs is larger than the distance at which the invader is able to disperse (i.e. < or1/ >1/)

-In this , it is possible to find a finite compromise distance that leads to reasonably high production efficiency and reasonably low probability of infestation.
+In this case, it is possible to find a finite compromise distance that leads to reasonably high production efficiency and reasonably low probability of infestation.
 Figure 2a shows that this optimal distance decreases with increasing potential savings in costs through a more efficient use of inputs (w).
 This means, the higher the scope for economies of scale, the smaller the distance between the two fields.

-In addition, note that optimal distance d* increases with increasing weight of the invasion in the farmer’s decision (k).
+In addition, note that optimal distance d* increases with increasing weight of the invasion probability in the farmer’s decision (k).
 In addition, using eq.
-(7), results show that the optimal distance increases with the probability of colonisation (c), decreases with the rate of extinction (e) and exhibits a maximum with respect to that a pest from any area outside the farm infects the fields (i).
+(7), results show that the optimal distance increases with the probability of colonisation (c), decreases with the rate of extinction (e) and exhibits a maximum with respect to probability that a pest from any area outside the farm infects the fields (i).
 While the effects of c and e are obviously plausible, the non-monotonous effect of i needs some explanation.
-At very small of infestation through the surrounding landscape (i), this can be ignored so that a small distance should be chosen to improve production efficiency, while at very large of infestation (i) establishment of the invader cannot be avoided independent of the distance between fields (d), so again it is optimal to ignore the invasion altogether and choose a small distance.
-Only at medium levels of i is it sensible to consider the of infestation and choose a larger distance (figure 6 in next section illustrates these results).
+At very small probability of infestation through the surrounding landscape (i), this probability can be ignored so that a small distance should be chosen to improve production efficiency, while at very large probability of infestation (i) establishment of the invader cannot be avoided independent of the distance between fields (d), so again it is optimal to ignore the invasion altogether and choose a small distance.
+Only at medium levels of i is it sensible to consider the probability of infestation and choose a larger distance (figure 6 illustrates these results).

-Figure 3 provides a further exploration of the optimal distance for this 2.
+Figure 3 provides a further exploration of the optimal distance for this case 2.
 One can evaluate situations where 1/ >> 1/, i.e., when the distance at which the fields should be located to allow for savings in costs is much larger than distance at which the invader is able to disperse.
+Here and henceforth in the paper the symbol “>>” and the term “much larger” mean “larger by at least an order of magnitude”.
+For the symbol “<<” and the term “much smaller” the equivalent applies.
 In those cases, the optimal distance d* increases with increasing ability to disperse 1/ (panel b), and decreases with increasing  (panel a).
 This is intuitive, since the shorter the distance at which the fields need to be located to have some gains in efficiency, the shorter is the optimal distance.

 [Figure 3 about here]

-Moreover, figure 3 also shows, consistently with the results from 1 above, that as the ratio / approaches 1 (i.e. the economic spatial interaction of the fields is similar to the ecological interaction), the optimal distance is either zero or infinite, depending on the values of w and k (panel a and b).
+Moreover, figure 3 also shows, consistently with the results from case 1 above, that as the ratio / approaches 1 (i.e. the economic spatial interaction of the fields is similar to the ecological interaction), the optimal distance is either zero or infinite, depending on the values of w and k (panel a and b).
 For w<<k (i.e., where savings in costs through a more efficient use of inputs is much smaller than the possible losses due to infestation if nothing is done) the optimal distance d* sharply increases.
 Otherwise the optimal distance d* becomes zero, implying that full clustering is optimal.

 3.2 Results for the 25-fields landscape